mobx-little-router/mobx-little-router/packages/mobx-little-router/README.md

 2. **Scheduling**

   The `Scheduler` class handles all incoming navigation requests.
-Each request is processed in order, and all lifecycle hooks (`canActivate`, `canDeactivate`, etc.) are executed on each route node.
-If a lifecycle hook is rejected on any one node, then the navigation is cancelled altogether.
+Each request is processed in order, and all guards (`canActivate`, `canDeactivate`) are executed on each route node.
+If a guard is rejected on any one node, then the navigation is cancelled altogether.

-3. **History management**
+3. **Transitions**

-  Coordinates history events and transitions, and passes the requests down to the `Scheduler`.
+  Transitions happen after a navigation has cleared all guards.
+Each deactivating and activating nodes will have its `onTransition` callback invoked in order or deactivation and activation.

+  The `onTransition` callback is passed a single [`TransitionEvent`](./src/transitions/types.js) object.
+The current transition type, node, and a `cancel` function is available from this event object.

+  A node will have its `node.isTransitioning` property set to true before its `onTransition` callback is invoked, and revert to `false` once it is completed.

+  The `.cancel()` method on the event object will cancel all of the currently queued transition events.
+This is useful if you want to cancel animations.